 Dengue is transmitted by the bite of an Aedes aegypti mosquito infected with any one of the four dengue viruses.
 It occurs in tropical and sub-tropical areas of the world.
 Among the estimated 2.5 billion people at risk globally, more than 70% reside in Asia Pacific countries.

-Dengue haemorrhagic fever (fever, abdominal pain, vomiting, bleeding) is a potentially lethal complication, affecting mainly children.
+Severe dengue (fever, abdominal pain, vomiting, bleeding) is a potentially lethal complication, affecting mainly children.
 Early clinical diagnosis and careful clinical management increase the survival of patients.

 Documents and publications